Seirdy/seirdy.one/content/posts/website-best-practices.md

 One resource I found useful (that eventually featured this article!) was the "Your page content" section of {{<indieweb-person first-name="Bill" last-name="Dietrich" url="https://www.billdietrich.me">}}'s comprehensive guide to [setting up your personal website](https://www.billdietrich.me/YourPersonalWebSite.html#PageContent).

-If you've got some time on your hands, I _highly_ recommend reading the <cite>[Web Content Accessibility Guidelines (WCAG) 2.2](https://www.w3.org/TR/WCAG22/)</cite>.
+If you've got some time on your hands, I _highly_ recommend reading the <cite>[Web Content Accessibility Guidelines (WCAG)&nbsp;2.2](https://www.w3.org/TR/WCAG22/)</cite>.
 The WCAG 2 standard is technology-neutral, so it doesn't contain Web-specific advice.
 For that, check the <cite>[How to Meet WCAG (Quick Reference)](https://www.w3.org/WAI/WCAG22/quickref)</cite>.
 It combines the WCAG with its supplementary [list of techniques](https://www.w3.org/WAI/WCAG22/Techniques/).

 [^1]: Many addons function by injecting content into pages; this significantly weakens many aspects of the browser security model (e.g. site and origin isolation) and should be avoided if at all possible.
 On sensitive pages with content such as public key fingerprints, I recommend setting a blank `sandbox` directive even if it means breaking these addons.